 With all features considered, we recommend ExpressVPN for most Tor users.
 If you’re leery about its basic logging, however, you can always elect NordVPN or IPVanish.

 IPVanish and NordVPN is the more interesting grudge match.
-IPVanish is more reliable than NordVPN, and cheaper at that.
-However, NordVPN is much more feature rich and supports more platforms (including obscure ones like Chrome OS).
+IPVanish is highly reliable but NordVPN is all that and much cheaper, too.
+Also, NordVPN is much more feature rich and supports more platforms (including obscure ones like Chrome OS).

 Ultimately, it doesn’t matter which of these options you pick — they’re all great.
 Just go with the one that you feel most comfortable with, and tell us in the comments below which one that was!